Moumita-Mou/Calculator-App/README.md

 - **Expo Integration**: Build and deploy with ease using the Expo framework.
 - **Node.js Backend**: Lightweight backend logic using Node.js.

-## Repository Link

-You can access the repository [here](https://github.com/Moumita-Mou/Calculator-App).

 ## Installation

 To run the project locally: